 The Company has operating leases for its office facilities, data centers, and certain vehicles, as well as finance leases for office equipment.
-The Company's leases have remaining terms of less than one year to six years.
+The Company's leases have remaining terms up to eight years.
 The leases contain various renewal and termination options.
 The period that is subject to an option to extend the lease is included in the lease term if it is reasonably certain that the option will be exercised.
 The period that is subject to an option to terminate the lease is included if it is reasonably certain that the option will not be exercised.

-Lease costs related to the Company's operating leases included in the condensed consolidated statements of operations were as follows (in thousands):
+Lease costs related to the Company's operating and finance leases included in the condensed consolidated statements of operations were as follows (in millions):